Karolina8820/Powerbi-sales-inventory-dashboard/README.md

 **Power BI | Data Analysis | Procurement | Inventory Management**

 An interactive Power BI dashboard designed to analyze sales performance, product and brand performance, vendor activity, and inventory levels.
+The dashboard is built using a relational data model combining sales, purchasing, product, vendor, store and inventory data.
+DAX measures were created to support KPI calculations and business analysis.

 ## Dashboard Pages